Gardens & Gardening

 Mass Audubon strives to educate people of all ages about the many ways they can make their own gardens, backyards, farms, and fields safer and more welcoming to wildlife.
 By using organic, nature-friendly gardening practices, even the smallest patch of dirt can become an oasis for thousands of species.

-Visit a Demonstration Garden
+Visit a Demonstration or Community Garden

 Many of our wildlife sanctuaries have specially managed gardens designed to support wildlife, help manage stormwater runoff, or provide community gardening space.